 - Encourage colleagues to practice appropriate safety measures.
 A culture of accountability keeps everyone safe.

 The right suction machine more effectively manages a patient’s airway.
 It can also reduce the risk of transmitting the virus to yourself or others, especially when you use disposable attachments and carefully seal and store everything.
 Equipment that is easy to use reduces the frequency with which you have to touch or adjust attachments, consult manuals, or otherwise come into contact with potentially contaminated surfaces.
-During this international crisis, ease of use with your equipment may then expedite your ability to provide life-saving care while slowing the spread of the disease.
+Ease of equipment use may expedite your ability to provide life-saving care while slowing the spread of the disease.